jannewmarch/yeelight-mycroft.jannewmarch/README.md

 Jan Newmarch (jan@newmarch.name)
 ## Usage
 If a location is given, the light at that location will be used.
 If there is no light there, the intent will fail.
-If no location is given, and there is only one light, then it will be used.
+If no location is given, and there are one or more lights, then the first one detected will be used.
-If no location is given and Mycroft has a location, then a light at that location will be used if possible.
-If not, the intent will fail.

 ## Category